boazbk/tcs/lec_00_0_preface.md

 If you have any comments or suggestions, please do post them on the GitHub repository [https://github.com/boazbk/tcs](https://github.com/boazbk/tcs).

 Salil Vadhan co-taught with me the first iteration of this course and gave me a tremendous amount of useful feedback and insights during this process.
 Michele Amoretti and Marika Swanberg carefully read several chapters of this text and gave extremely helpful detailed comments.
+Dave Evans contributed many pull requests fixing errors and improving phrasing.

 Thanks to Anil Ada, Venkat Guruswami,  and Ryan O'Donnell for helpful tips from their experience in teaching [CMU 15-251](http://www.cs.cmu.edu/~./15251/).
 Juan Esteller and Gabe Montague initially implemented the NAND* programming languages in OCaml and Javascript.